On This Day in Pink History… 20th December 2009, Carey surprised Pink on stage!

 In 2009, Pink was on the road with the Funhouse tour and the tour hit Australia from May to August 2009.
 During that time, Pink performed at Melbourne’s Rod Laver Arena on seventeen nights with ticket sales topping $17.2 million ($21.7 Australian).
 The combined attendance for all shows at the Melbourne venue was 214,956.

-On This Day in Pink History… 29th June 2002, Pink played at the Wiltern Theatre in Los Angeles on the Party Tour
+On This Day in Pink History… 22nd July 2004, Pink played at Golden Stag Festival in Romania

 Setlist: